just-the-docs/just-the-docs/sales/SALES.md

 prototype a relationship - we'll complete a 3 week project together with no commitments.
 After this, both parties can decide if we want to pursue further work.

+## Marketing

+Defines how we communicate with potential clients.
+It screens for clients with similar values, with whom we'd like to collaborate on exciting projects.
+To anchor this, revisit our [Value Prop for Clients](https://countable-ops-manual.readthedocs.io/sales/SALES#value-prop)